tekknolagi/tekknolagi.github.com/_blog_lisp/06_prim1.md

 ---

-Last time we added environments to our Lisp, but they are not much use in their current state - there'sn o way to interact with them from inside the REPL.
+Last time we added environments to our Lisp, but they are not much use in their current state - there's no way to interact with them from inside the REPL.
 So this time we're going to add a primitive, `val`, to define variables.
 We'll use `val` like so: